 Each ICEYE satellite is in a sun-synchronous orbit with a nominal 1 - 22 day ground track repeat cycle (depending on satellite) with 15 imaging orbits per day.
 Each orbit plane is phased around the Earth with a different local time of ascending node (LTAN) and descending node (LTDN).
 This means that the constellation as a whole has the ability to observe a location at different times of the day rather than the more conventional dawn-dusk sun-synchronous orbit.

 The flexibility of the satellites facilitates imaging modes to be constantly evolved.
-Currently, the satellites operate in three modes called 'Strip Mode', 'Spot Mode' and 'Scan Mode'.
+Currently, the satellites operate in five modes called 'Strip Mode', 'Spot Mode', 'Scan Mode', 'Spot Extended Area (SLEA) Mode' and 'Dwell Mode'.

 |Nominal Altitude||560 to 580 km|

 |Constellation Mean Revisit at Equator||20 hours|